GM Cruise Origin. Source: GM earnings release.

 The chart above tells an even more worrying trend for General Motors.

-As shown, GM’s TTM revenue has been on a decline in the last 6 years while total debt has been increasing.
+As shown, GM’s TTM revenue has been on a decline since 2015 while total debt has been increasing.

 GM debt to revenue ratio